emillarsson/ctrnn-cart-pole/README.md

 ### Fitness function

 The fitness function returns the percentage of longest consecutive time in balance upright as well as within a boundary of the cart track.
-The fitness function in this case uses &plusmn; 36° and &plusmn; 5 units as boundaries.
+The fitness function in this case uses &plusmn; 36° and &plusmn; 5 meters as boundaries.

 ### Selection and mutation